dotnet/runtime/src/coreclr/nativeaot/docs/android-bionic.md

 Command line apps are not very interesting for Android.
 The more interesting scenario are shared libraries that can be called into from Java/Kotlin through JNI.
 This is very similar to building shared libraries in other languages like C/C++/Rust. `PublishAot` allows building shared libraries that are callable from non-.NET languages.
 See https://learn.microsoft.com/dotnet/core/deploying/native-aot/interop#native-exports.

 For an example of a Native AOT shared library invoked through JNI from Java see https://github.com/josephmoresena/NativeAOT-AndroidHelloJniLib.

+## Libssl dependency

+Crypto in .NET is implemented on top of OS-provided crypto libraries (we do not build or service crypto algorithm implementations).
+Since Android doesn't come with the standard openssl library inbox, your app will need to provide it.
+The runtime code can handle various versions of the openssl library.
+The library has to be placed next to the app.